rjfarmer/pyMesa/README.md

 | dimension(n) | np.array(n) where you know how big n is already |
 dimension(5) | np.array(5)  |

-Derived types and arrays with dimension(:) are not supported at the moment.
+Derived types should pass a dict

+Arrays with dimension(:) should pass an array of the same shape as what fortran expects

 Function names and module variables are all tab completable.